KDot227/Somali-Nuker/README.md

 Somali Nuker is probably the fastest discord nuker that is free. (probably because idk tbh)

+Not only is it a nuke bot it also spams prn(9k image database lol), ban all command, kick all command, massdm command (CAN BE USED FOR ADVERTISING TOO!!!), and is just cool!

 # How to use

 ## step 1.)